The Wave Tours

 - If you already have permits, you'll set to go.
 If not, refer to the permits section below.
 If you're not successful at the walk-in lottery, we'll go to another destination like White Pocket.

 - Permits are required to access the Wave and must be obtained via lottery.
-As commercial guides, we have our own permits for North Coyote Buttes.
+As commercial guides, we have our own permits for Coyote Buttes North.
 However, all clients must procure their own permits.
 Click Here to learn more about permits.